 Raids are the pinnacle of the PvE game: lengthy, six-person dungeons with obscure or complicated mechanics and powerful bosses.
 They can take hours to complete and require skill and teamwork, but drop the best loot.

 This is all standard Destiny so far, but the open world has seen a big overhaul for the sequel.
 In this mode of play, you can roam freely across Destiny 2’s planets, completing tasks both big and small with no loading screens between them (an exciting change from the original).
 Lost Sectors are mini-dungeons that might take some time to find, adventures are bite-sized quests that’ll unfold a little story, while world quests are bigger quest chains that’ll peel back the mysteries of each planet.
 Open world tasks are even being included in the end-game loot system withFlashpoints, a weekly activity centred around a specific world.

 Check out our Destiny 2 open world guide for full details.

-We know that for some activities loadouts will be locked.
+For some activities loadouts will be locked.
 In the original game you could swap your weapons and even subclass at any time, allowing you to react to the situation provided you had the right tools in your inventory.
-Bungie have yet to reveal which activities will feature locked loadouts, but the restriction could encourage tactical thinking in regard to weapon selection, and an increased focus on the roles played by individual players.
+Restricted loadouts could encourage tactical thinking in regard to weapon selection, and an increased focus on the roles played by individual players.
 It could also promote a restrictive meta where the community shuns players who don’t own the ‘correct’ weapons for the activity.
 Only time will tell if Bungie have got this decision right.

 Destiny 2 PvP